-Parts, under warranty, are shipped at Laguna Tools, Inc's cost either by common carrier, FedEx Ground service or similar method.

-Technical support to install replacement parts is primarily provided by phone, fax, or e-mail.
+Parts, under warranty, are shipped at Laguna Tools, Inc.'s cost either by common carrier, FEDEX ground service or a similar method.
+Technical support to install replacement parts is primarily provided by phone, fax, e-mail or Laguna Tools Customer Support Website.
 The labor required to install replacement parts is the responsibility of the user.

 Laguna Tools is not responsible for damage or loss caused by a freight company or other circumstances not in our control.
+All claims for loss or damaged goods must be notified to Laguna Tools within twenty-four hours of delivery.
+Please contact our Customer Service Department for more information.

 Only new machines sold to the original owner are covered by this warranty.
 For warranty repair information, call 1-800-332-4094.